JuliaSmoothOptimizers/QRMumps.jl/gen/README.md

 Either run `julia wrapper.jl` directly, or include it and call the `main()` function.
 Be sure to activate the project environment in this folder (`julia --project`), which will install `Clang.jl` and `JuliaFormatter.jl`.
-The `main` function supports the boolean keyword argument `optimized` to clear the generated wrappers.